Traveling so easy a Gingerbread can do it!

 Both men and women are required to wear a sarong at temples.

 All our taxi drivers wanted to be our guy.
 They were eager to give us a business card, arrange trips for the remainder of our stay in Bali, and encouraged us to contact them via WhatsApp.
-The drivers also communicated when they were running late or any changes in plans with us through the app.
+The drivers also communicated when they were running late or any changes in plans through the app.

 The taxi drivers are late, but otherwise reliable.